 Myers Center / the Stone Barn

-Straight ahead of the parking area: Constructed of local Roxbury Puddingstone circa 1790, this structure provides space for programs, meetings and rentals.
+Straight ahead of the parking area: Constructed of local Roxbury Puddingstone circa 1790, it was used as a barn with farm animals residing within.
+Today, this structure provides space for programs, meetings and party rentals.

-Constructed in 2000 on the site of a former greenhouse, plants grown here are used throughout the Morris County Park Commission facilities.
-Mid/End March is the best time to see colorful pansies through the glass windows.
+Constructed in 2000 on the site of a former greenhouse and dedicated in honor of long time supporter Helen R. Gardiner, there is an active propagation program which continues the tradition of the Tubbs and Dr. Blackburn.
+Today, plants grown here are used throughout the Morris County Park Commission facilities.
+Mid/End March is the best time to see Spring flowers through the glass windows as they welcome Spring.

 Shingle Barn (Public Restroom Located Here)